 Support for CiC with SEND who do not need an EHC plan will be covered as part of the child's PEP and care plan reviews.
+In addition to following the SEND - Local offer (telfordsend.org.uk).
+The expectation is that a child in care is placed on the schools SEND register for support then information is shared with the corporate parent - Virtual School, Social Worker and parents (if appropriate).

-The SENCo, class teacher, designated teacher and specialists will involve parents when considering interventions to support their child's progress.
+The SENDCo, class teacher, designated teacher and specialists will involve the Virtual School/Social Worker, carers/ parents when considering interventions to support their child's progress.